 In addition, if you're in Delhi during the first two weeks of February, definitely don't miss a day trip to Surajkund in Haryana for the annual International Crafts Mela (fair).
 As well as handicrafts from all over India, there are also performances from folk artists.

-Taj Mahal and Fatehpur Sikri
+Agra and Fatehpur Sikri

 Sultanpur National Park

-If you like pottery, don't miss taking a day trip to Khurja, about 2.5 hours southeast of Delhi in Uttar Pradesh.
+If you like pottery, don't miss taking a day trip to Khurja, about two and a half hours southeast of Delhi in Uttar Pradesh.
 This small city is renowned for its large-scale ceramic pottery industry with nearly 400 factories, going back more than 600 years.
 Its original Afghan artisans are believed to have migrated there from Delhi during the reign of Mohamed bin Tughlaq, who was the Sultan of Delhi from 1324 to 1351.
 You'll find all kinds of tableware for sale in Khurja, as well as soap dispensers, trays, vases, and planters.
 Most are hand-painted in bright colors, and unlike the Jaipur blue pottery, they're practical items rather than showpieces.
 While you can go to Khurja by yourself, to get the most from the trip, it's a good idea to take a private tour such as this one (see #4) offered by Gallery Twentyfive in Delhi.